 Raised in San Antonio, Mike Murray began his educational career at Columbia University, before earning his Bachelor of Arts degree in Political Science from Trinity University in 1994.
 Shortly thereafter, he enrolled in the Texas Tech University School of Law, and earned his Doctor of Jurisprudence in 1998.
 While a student at Texas Tech, Mike was a member of the school’s Moot Court teams; in the summer of 1998, his team won the National Appellate Advocacy Competition, winning the final round at Harvard Law School.
 The appellate brief Mike wrote for that competition was voted the best respondent’s brief and placed third nationally.

-Mike has repeatedly been named a Rising Star by Texas Monthly and has attained similar local recognition by Scene in SA magazine.
-He is licensed to practice in all Texas courts, the Supreme Court of the United States, the United States Court of Appeals for the Fifth Circuit, the United States District Courts for the Western and Southern Districts of Texas.
+Mike is licensed to practice in Texas courts, the Supreme Court of the United States, the United States Court of Appeals for the Fifth Circuit, the United States District Courts for the Western and Southern Districts of Texas.
 Mike is an active participant in several bar organizations, serving as Chair of the San Antonio Bar Association’s Appellate Section for two years.
-He also currently serves as Chair of the Federal Bar Admissions Committee for the Western District of Texas.
+He served for 3 years as Chair of the Federal Bar Admissions Committee for the Western District of Texas.